Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 };
 ```

-For each user, for all the different film rating combinaison, the weight is updated; referred to this matrix.
+For each user, for all the different movie rating combination, the weight is updated; referred to this matrix.

 #### Ratings considered explanation

-Considering every reviews was too much time consumming for the graph creation in order to be used in the code, so we created a binary graph with the whole BDD and then we binarized it.
+Considering every reviews was too much time consuming for the graph creation in order to be used in the code, so we created a binary graph with the whole DB and we then binarized it.

-Nevertheless, in order to recreate graph in a more acceptable time, we chosen to consider only `10` to `50` first ratings per user, and the results were quite similar.
+Nevertheless, in order to recreate the graph in a more acceptable time, we chosen to consider only `10` to `50` first ratings per user, and the results were quite similar.

-This is why when using different option that exclude some ratings (by excluding users, ratings with a certain date...), a graph recreation is needed, and the base ratings considered are `30` in our code but you can modify this with the `-z` option.
+This is why when using different option that exclude some ratings (by excluding users, ratings with a certain date...), a graph recreation is needed, and the base ratings considered are `30` in our code but you can modify this value with the `-z` option.